 In partnership with United Way of the Brazos Valley and the Cities of Bryan and College Station, the Center for Nonprofits & Philanthropy launched this effort in the name of service, to partner with local nonprofit organizations and ensure their readiness for increased demand in services.

-If you asked yourself, “why are local nonprofits experiencing an increase in demand for their services”, consider the following:
+But why are local nonprofits experiencing an increase in demand for their services?
+Consider the following:

-It’s no secret, nor should it be, that nonprofit organizations play a critical role in building communities up, their contributions to a strong economy, and their true desire to serve those most in-need.
-The Brazos Valley Leadership in Public Service Initiative, facilitated by the Center for Nonprofits & Philanthropy, is to support local nonprofits in their continued good work while enhancing the sense of community for all in the Brazos Valley region.
+It’s no secret that nonprofit organizations play a critical role in building communities up, contributing to a strong economy, and serving those most in need.
+The Brazos Valley Leadership in Public Service Initiative, facilitated by the Center for Nonprofits & Philanthropy, is committed to supporting local nonprofits in their good work while enhancing the sense of community for the entire Brazos Valley region.